 Stuffing is a classic holiday recipe and this Simple Classic Stuffing is the best.
-A few common spice cabinet stables later you have the best Simple Classic Stuffing recipe.
+A few common spice cabinet staples later you have the best Simple Classic Stuffing recipe.

 Step one: Start by preheating your oven.

 Step two: Places bread pieces on a baking sheet and cook for 45 minutes until dried out.